MMDLOID/MMDLOID-s-Physics-Maker/README.md

 3. Select the correct type (Body or Joint) and save the template with an appropriate name.

 ### CSV Row Checker
-- Use the **CSV Row Checker** in the **Homu UI** to verify the total number of rows in a template.
+- Use the **CSV Row Checker** in the **Home UI** to verify the total number of rows in a template.
 This ensures compatibility and accuracy.

 ### Row Input Cycle
 - The software may prompt you for the desired number of rows during certain operations: